stavsap/ComfyUI-Playground/README.md

 # Install

-The install will setup ComfyUI on the host, and download relevent models for the custom nodes. prerequisites are
+The install will setup ComfyUI on the host, and download relevant models for the custom nodes. prerequisites are

 - python 3.10+
 - git